 The JHU Tax Office is available for general questions, and to point students to tax resources.
 The JHU Tax Office is unable to advise specifically on or prepare tax returns for JHU affiliates.
 Visit http://www.controller.jhu.edu/depts/tax/about_tax.html for more information.

 Parking on Campus

-Parking is available for graduate students on campus at the San Martin and Decker Garages at monthly rates.
+Parking is available on campus for graduate students at the San Martin or Decker Garages at monthly rates.
 Graduate students receiving a paycheck from the University are eligible for payroll deduction to pay for parking.
-Hang tags for free evening and weekend parking along academic buildings are also available.
+Hang tags for free evening and weekend parking alongside academic buildings are also available.
 Hang tags can be purchased for a nominal fee which are valid for a maximum of 3 years.
-Go to the Parking Office (located in the South Garage (under Mason Hall and the Decker Quad)), with your J-Card, to pick up your hang tag.
+Go to the Parking Office located in the South Garage (under Mason Hall and the Decker Quad), with your J-Card, to pick up your hang tag.

 In addition to these spaces, there are a number of metered and timed parking zones around campus.
 Check the ordinances governing these roadside spaces.
 Many have two-hour time limits.

 Orientation and Welcome Events for New Graduate Students